Kayli/logspub/dev/cloud-gcp.md

 ## compute

-- compute engine: customizable vms

-- kubernetes engine (gke)
-  - free tier: provides $74.40 in monthly credits per billing account

-- app engine
+- cloud functions
-  - does not require app to be containerized
+  - functions as a service (faas) to run event-driven code written in Node.js, Java, Python, or Go.
+  - deployment unit: code
+  - routes only 1 request at a time to function instance
+  - timeout: up to 9 minutes

 - cloud run
   - based on knative
     - is a platform-agnostic solution for running serverless deployments
   - no vendor lock-in
     - app components should be containerized
+  - deployment unit: container
+  - routes multiple requests at a time to container instance
+    - this enables more efficient requests handling, reduces latency, handles larger volumes cheaper
+  - allows using any tools/executables/system libraries in our app
   - zero-configuration fast autoscaling
     - efficient: uses no resources if there are no requests
   - supports blue-green and canary deployments
   - automatic redundancy
   - stateless, ephemeral containers
-  - execution time limit: 15 minutes
+  - execution time limit: up to 60 minutes

+- app engine
+  - does not require app to be containerized

+- kubernetes engine (gke)
+  - free tier: provides $74.40 in monthly credits per billing account

+- compute engine: customizable vms

 - athos
   - google's proprietary container and vms orchestrator